How LuHi Fosters a Culture of Improvement and Growth for Students

 There should be no confusion regarding the expectations of the student body - from the very first day, we clearly and kindly communicate these goals.
 We love to see parents involved as well, because when we are all on the same page, we can truly impact our students’ and each other’s lives.

 For students at any school, having a teacher in their corner who is committed to their success is incredibly powerful.
 At Lutheran High School, we see how God works through these relationships to teach respect, courtesy, genuine care and compassion, and a culture of love.
-The foundation that teachers and students build together creates a safe environment for exploration and personal growth.
+The foundation teachers and students build together creates a safe environment for exploration and personal growth.
 Feeling confident and supported goes miles and miles when a student is ready to take risks to achieve goals.
-And knowing that they have a strong support system should they fail goes a long way as well.
+And knowing that they have a strong support system should they fail goes a long way.
 Strong student-teacher relationships are the first step.

 Building lifelong faith at the high school level can make a difference in a student's post-high school life.
 Read about different ways we encourage growth.

 Greater Impact: Teacher Talent Matters

 Teacher talent matters at the high school level.
 When searching for a high school, look for teachers who care about students and can nurture their growth.